awartanian/awartanian/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🧐 &nbsp; Motivated, self-driven.
+- 🧐 &nbsp; Motivated, self-driven and loving my new found passion in coding.
 - 🎓 &nbsp; Completed a full-stack web development course at DCI Digital Career Institute gGmbH.
 - 🌱 &nbsp; Working as a Junior Frontend Developer at 9elements.